NVIDIA/workbench-example-nemotron-finetune/README.md

 ### Tutorial (Desktop App)

-If you do not NVIDIA AI Workbench installed, first follow the installation instructions for AI Workbench [here](https://developer.nvidia.com/ai-workbench-beta/).
+If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/)..
 Then,

 1. Fork this Project to your own GitHub namespace and copy the link